 - Add chicken thighs, skin side down.
 Once the skin is golden and will easily pull away from the skillet, start turning the thighs.
 No need to brown the bottom side of the thighs.
 The oven will take care of cooking through.

-- When adding liquid for roast chicken, add it to the base of the skillet.
-Avoid drenching that crispy skin.
+- When adding liquid for roast chicken, add it to the base of the skillet to avvoid drenching and softening that crispy skin.

 Recipe for Cast Iron Skillet Chicken Thighs With Lemon and Potatoes